Back

 “The best example of white and economic privilege/ignorance I’ve ever seen.
 Never forget Leshia Evans #Pepsi” @Mayaelysee (Twitter)

 The company was forced to embarrassingly backtrack, claiming that: “Pepsi was trying to project a global message of unity, peace and understanding.
-Clearly, we missed the mark, and we apologize.
+Clearly, we missed the mark, and we apologise.
 We did not intend to make light of any serious issue.
 We are removing the content and halting any further rollout.
-We also apologize for putting Kendall Jenner in this position.”
+We also apologise for putting Kendall Jenner in this position.”

 However, the damage was already done, and both Pepsi and Kendall Jenner will be dealing with the fallout for a long time to come.